-The Rt Revd Dr Graham Tomlin is President of St Mellitus College and Bishop of Kensington.
+The Rt Revd Dr Graham Tomlin is President of St Mellitus College and Director of The Centre for Cultural Witness.
 He served a curacy in the diocese of Exeter, and among past roles he has served as Chaplain of Jesus College, Oxford and Vice Principal of Wycliffe Hall, Oxford, where he taught within the Theology Faculty of Oxford University on Historical Theology, specialising in the Reformation period.
 He was closely involved in the foundation, and was appointed the first Dean, of St Mellitus College, a position he held for the first eight years of the College’s life, before being made Bishop of Kensington in 2015.
 He has spoken and lectured across the world, and in 2016 was awarded the Silver Rose of St Nicholas, a global award recognising a significant contribution to theological education and learning.
 He was very involved in the response to the Grenfell Tower fire in 2017.
 He is married to Janet and has two married children and three grandchildren.
 He is a keen follower of various kinds of music and sport, suffering a lifelong addiction to Bristol City Football Club.

 We use essential cookies to make our site work.
 We'd also like to set 3rd party cookies to help us understand how the site is used and make improvements accordingly.
 These will be set only if you click accept.